samaaron/tau5/gui/gui-dev-mcp/README.md

-# Tau5 DevTools MCP Server
+# Tau5 GUI Dev MCP Server

 ## Overview
-The Tau5 DevTools MCP Server provides programmatic access to Chrome DevTools Protocol functionality through the Model Context Protocol (MCP).
+The Tau5 GUI Dev MCP Server provides programmatic access to Chrome DevTools Protocol functionality through the Model Context Protocol (MCP).
 This allows AI assistants like Claude to inspect and manipulate the DOM, execute JavaScript, and monitor console output in the Tau5 application.

 ## Architecture
 The MCP server consists of three main components: